kirurr/web-fitness-tracker/README.md

 Follow the gide on auth.js [docs](https://next-auth.js.org/deployment#vercel)

+Also, you need to add variable `AUTH_URL` to your `.env.local` file It needs to be the url of your site

+For local environment, it should be `http://localhost:4000`
 ### Fatsecret API

 For the meals search to work, you need to create a [fatsecret](https://platform.fatsecret.com/) account